VinayEdula/OS/SourceCodetoExecutable.md

 # 2. Compiler

-A **compiler** converts preprocessed high-level language code into low-level machine code that the computer can execute.
+A **compiler** converts preprocessed high-level language code into assembly code that goes input to assembler.
 The compilation process occurs in **two main phases**:

 1. **Front-end Phase** — Understands the program and ensures correctness.
 2. **Back-end Phase** — Optimizes and generates machine code.